karlnapf/shogun-wiki/GSoC_2015_clean_up_infrastructure.md

 ### Difficulty & Requirements
-**Medium.** but requires a lot of initiative and willingness to dive into existing code (that is not pretty).
+**Medium.** But requires a lot of initiative and willingness to dive into existing code (that is not pretty).

 You need know
  * Shogun's internals (to an extend)